topyo/Web-Stack-Implemetat.ion-LEMP-/README.md

 ![](Images/installphp.png)

-Enter Y when a prompt is asked for installation continuation and ENTER to confirm installation
+I entered Y when a prompt is asked for installation continuation and ENTER to confirm installation
 ![](Images/Confirmation.png)

-#### Excellent Work!
-Now we have the LEMP stacked installed.
-Now we need to configure NGNIX to use PHP Processor
+####  Now the LEMP stacked installed.
+After installing the LEMP stack, I configured NGNIX to use the PHP Processor

- Configuring Nginx to Use PHP Processor

 ### Configuring Nginx to Use PHP Processor
  Nginx web server can  be used  to create server blocks to encapsulate configuration details and host more than one domain on a single server.This is similar to virtual host in Apache.